xrdocs/design/_blogs/2019-12-10-cst-implementation-guide-convert.md

 #### RPD and DPIC interface policy maps
 These are applied to all interfaces connected to cBR-8 DPIC and RPD devices.

-Egress queueing maps are not supported on L3 BVI interfaces {: .notice--warning}
+**Note:** Egress queueing maps are not supported on L3 BVI interfaces

 **RPD/DPIC ingress classifier policy map**